ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xII.md

     finally:
         input_file.close()
 ```
-**Try block inside for-loop**: when an error occurs, the code skips the current iterationand jumps to the next one, so the file reading process continues.
+**Try block inside for-loop**: when an error occurs, the code skips the current iteration and jumps to the next one, so the file reading process continues.
 ```python
 try:
     input_file = open("NumberAndLetterFile.txt", mode = "r")